 Recruiting and working with Workampers can be a very rewarding experience.
 Workampers routinely become "part of the family" at many businesses and come back each season, or stay year-round!
 Besides performing the day-to-day customer service tasks, Workampers are renowned for a variety of skills and experience that can improve the bottom-line of any business.
 Part-time, full-time, seasonal or year-round, there are Workampers who can cheerfully and productively fill any need, from maintenance to management.

 Workamper News provides avenues for Employers to share immediate or future staff needs.
-Employers can run a help wanted ad in issues of Workamper News bi-monthly magazine, run an ad in the online Hotline system, or have even more exposure online by running a banner ad or creating a Featured Employer website page.
+Employers can run a help wanted ad in the online Hotline system, or have even more exposure online by running a banner ad, creating a Featured Employer website page, or recording an episode of our podcast.

 As with any worker & boss relationship, the most desired attribute is – respect.
 Workampers are looking for Employers who understand and appreciate the value that they can bring to their operation.
 Another positive is management that is flexible, but provides a clear outline of expectations.
 Be truthful in the information you give an applicant and keep the lines of communication open.